coderbrent/weather-app/README.md

 # weather-app
-A very simple node based weather application using ejs templating.
+A simple node based weather application using ejs templating.